cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/DesignNotes.md

     - if actor is in clan, privs for clan
     - otherwise privs for player
   - throttle warning messages to the owner for each owner-actor pair
+- keep record of ungranted clan privs.
+Combine it with default clan privs, so we can add more default privs later.
+  - `privs = (granted | default) & ~ungranted`